Gurrt/software-process/assignment-1/cause_1.md

 * **Contracting officers did not receive all contract deliverables and periodically neglected to use those to monitor the contractors performance.** Law enforces the contractor officers and their representatives to monitor the performance of their contractors.
-Sometimes report were incomplete and deliverables handed in months after their deadlines, without any explanation requested by or given to the CMS.
+Sometimes reports were incomplete and deliverables handed in months after their deadlines, without any explanation requested by or given to the CMS.

-* **Unathorised CMS personnel added work and increased the cost of one of the contracts.** Contractor officers added extra work to onne contract without having the authority to issue such work, around 40 work units were added for a total extra cost of $28 million.
+* **Unauthorised CMS personnel added work and increased the cost of one of the contracts.** Contractor officers added extra work to one contract without having the authority to issue such work, around 40 work units were added for a total extra cost of $28 million.

 * **Contract officer's representatives were not properly designated and authorised in written contracts.** 75% of the contracts reviewed missed